trustgraph-ai/trustgraph/docs/tech-specs/flow-configurable-parameters.md

    - The config manager needs to store both the original user-provided parameters and the resolved values (with defaults applied)
    - Flow objects in the config system should include:
      - `parameters`: The final resolved parameter values used for the flow
-     - `parameter_definitions`: Reference to the parameter schema used for validation

 #### CLI Integration